CCAR-ORCCA/scarabaeus/paper/paper.md

 The state of the art in OD software for deep-space and Earth-orbiting applications is well established.
-Mature tools include MONTE [@monte2018], GEODYN, ODTBX, ODTK, GMAT [@gmat2022], TudatPy [@dirkx2024tudat], GODOT, CubeNav [@cubenav2023], and Orbit14.
+Mature tools include MONTE [@monte2018], GEODYN, ODTBX, ODTK, GMAT [@gmat2022], Tudat [@dirkx2024tudat], GODOT, CubeNav [@cubenav2023], and Orbit14.
-Among these, only GMAT, ODTBX, and TudatPy are open-source, underscoring the value of additional shared, community-supported development.
-SCB addresses this gap by providing, in a single Python-native package: a library of force models and high-order numerical integrators; measurement models for both simulated and real radiometric and optical data, including actual Deep Space Network (DSN) and ESTRACK formats; sequential and batch orbit determination filters validated against real mission data; maneuver planning tools; and a SPICE-integrated time and frame management system.
-The primary audience is the astrodynamics research community and mission teams requiring a flexible, auditable, open-source navigation platform.
+Among these, only GMAT, ODTBX, GODOT, and Tudat are open-source, underscoring the value of additional shared, community-supported development.
+SCB addresses this gap by providing ETC.ETC.ETC.
 # State of the Field

 Among the open-source tools listed above, SCB is most directly compared to GMAT and